 Fat is essential for the brain because fats are the building blocks for brain tissue.
 How can the brain rebuild itself after all the wear and tear if it’s not given the proper nourishment?
 If you don’t give a person adequate protein, their muscles waste away, not enough vitamins and various conditions arise, not enough water and we get dehydrated.
 So what about “not enough fat”?
 In order to obtain/maintain proper neurological function, the brain must have its proper nutrition, which happens to be “fats”.
 Carbs may give the brain fuel, but it does not give it the building blocks to rebuild itself.
 Consume healthy fats such as:

-It is also essential to get an adequate amount of antioxidants to counter the effects of free radicals.
-In addition to this, nutrients such as Magnesium, Vitamin D, B-Vitamins, Chromium, Choline, Tyrosine, and Tryptophan are also essential for brain function via the formation of myelin, neurotransmitters and more.
+Nutrients such as Magnesium, Vitamin D, B-Vitamins, Chromium, Choline, Tyrosine, and Tryptophan are also essential for brain function via the formation of myelin, neurotransmitters and more.

 It has been seen that exercise is highly effective in stimulating “Neurogenesis” or “regeneration of brain cells”.
 For the longest time, it was believed that Neurons do not regrow, yet in recent studies, this has been disproved.
 Exercise is known to increase neuron growth factors such as NGF (Nerve growth factor), IGF-1 (insulin-like growth factor), VEGF (Vascular endothelial growth factor and BDNF (Brain-derived neurotrophic factor).
 In research, the increase in these factors appears to play a significant role in neurogenesis (regrowth of neurons).
 (See research)

 The best exercises for the brain would be Yoga, weight lifting and High-intensity interval training.
 Martial arts are also very effective and provide the added benefit of training the mind as well.

 To schedule a consultation with me, Click Here.